aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 Common identifiers
 ^^^^^^^^^^^^^^^^^^

-In this sub section, the identifiers common to both cases are briefly introduced.
+In this subsection, the identifiers common to both cases are briefly introduced.

 Sets
 """""